-The Paris Saint-Germain Training Center is located in a striking hilly area just outside Paris, in the heart of a remarkable, naturally landscaped setting.
+The Paris Saint-Germain Campus is located in a striking hilly area just outside Paris, in the heart of a remarkable, naturally landscaped setting.
 Set to become an emblematic site for international training, it embodies the Club’s values – team spirit and striving for excellence – with modern and ambitious architecture and a carefully-considered layout courtesy of Wilmotte & Associés.

 Architecture and landscape